Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: Action Normalization

 \section{Action Normalization}

-As part of the solution of the 11D supergravity multiplet, we apply a convention which fixes the coefficients of the bosonic parts of the action \eqref{action}, viz., \(\ell, n\).
-Here, we frame this convention for actions which have no interaction terms, so that each field \(A\) has its own free-field Lagrangian density \(\mathcal{L}_{A}\).
+Here, we discuss our convention for normalization of the bosonic part of the action corresponding to a multiplet.
+We frame this convention for actions which have no interaction terms, so that each field \(A\) has its own free-field Lagrangian density \(\mathcal{L}_{A}\).
 The rule essentially regards 0-brane reduction: if a dynamical field \(A\) (i.e., a field which has non-trivial equations of motion) is replaced with a field \(\hat{A}\) with only time dependence (i.e., no spatial dependence), then the Lagrangian density takes the form of a standard 1D mass-1 kinetic energy term

 If \(A\) is a gauge field, then the requirement is that replacement with a solely time-dependent field yields a Lagrangian density for \(A\) which is the sum of standard 1D mass-1 kinetic energy terms, plus other terms not of the form of a squared derivative.
 If, on the other hand, \(A\) is an auxiliary (i.e., non-dynamical) field,\footnote{All of the fields in the 11D supergravity multiplet are dynamical, but we include the non-dynamical case for completeness and for the example multiplet solution in \S\ref{action_solver}.} then we simply require that its free-field Lagrangian be of the form